How life insurance can help prepare for the unexpected

 - Cover day-to-day living expenses

 What types of life insurance can I get through work?Many employers offer term policies.
-They are often affordable and pay a lump-sum benefit if you pass away during a specific period, such as 10 or 20 years.
+They are often affordable and pay a lump-sum benefit.

 What are the advantages of purchasing life insurance through work?